wonmor/wonmor/README.md

 # Hey, I'm John 👋

 * 🍎 I'm one of the few Canada-based 2023 Apple Swift Student Challenge Winner.
 Met Tim Apple at WWDC23 In-person event
-* You can contact me at wonmor@gmail.com!
+* You can contact me at wonmor@gmail.com
-* 🇬🇧 I'm now in London, United Kingdom.
+* 🇬🇧 I'm currently based in London, United Kingdom.
 Received a Global Talent visa at a relatively young age (20) and obtained ILR (indefinite leave of remain) through that route
 * 📚  I am currently taking a break from university to obtain a Private Pilot's License @ Sunrise Aviation (KSNA)
 * 🧑‍💻 I mainly code in Swift and Typescript for Web & Mobile Apps – C++ and Python for more specialized tasks like Computer Vision, BCI EEG data clean-up, or Computational Chemistry projects like the [one](https://www.youtube.com/watch?v=F95lSwabPpE) I've worked on recently